Pork with Beans and Tomatoes: A 25 Minute Recipe

 • For a gluten free option serve without rice or pasta.
 You can replace with quinoa instead, or serve the pork with beans and tomatoes without any wheat or grain products.

-Lemon Herb Pork with Tomatoes
+Pork with Beans and Tomatoes Recipe

-Pork with beans and tomatoes
+Pork with beans and tomatoes recipe

 Pork with Beans and Tomatoes

-aea7206f54b279a6a41a508e84cae324?s=30&d=mm&r=g Pork with beans and tomatoes | Pork with Beans and Tomatoes: A 25 Minute RecipeInvent Your Recipe
+aea7206f54b279a6a41a508e84cae324?s=30&d=mm&r=g Pork with beans and tomatoes | Pork with Beans and Tomatoes: A 25 Minute RecipeTom Papia

 Boneless pork chops cut into bite sized pieces and sautéed with diced tomatoes and white beans.